-As always please do not hesitate to contact me if you have a problem, or just want a chat.
-I am also always happy to visit you if that would be easier.
+Carole encourages any resident to contact her if they have a problem, or just want a chat.
+She is also always happy to visit you if that would be easier.
 Just telephone 01568 780583 or email firstname.lastname@example.org

 1 May 2018

-Proposal for length man and footpaths in Border Group
+Proposal for lengthsman and footpaths in Border Group

 The current funding for both our local highway maintenance and rights of ways public access routes is being removed by Hereford Council.
 For the past few years we have been receiving circa £2400 for highways work, which our length man Chris Shepherd has been doing for the parish council.
 This entails going around much of our (approx) 40Km C and U roads, opening channels to let water off roads into ditches; clearing drains; picking up litter; trimming back vegetation around signs and road junctions, and provides help and support where possible to parishioners in extreme weather conditions eg flooding or ice.

 Mike Oliver inspects the large network of foot paths and bridleways in the Border Group, and along with Joe Thomas, carries our maintenance work which has been agreed by the PC.
 For the past few years the parish council has been able to make sure the rights of way have remained open, free from obstruction and safe to use for all, on a budget of £1700/annum.